 This isn’t really a piano lesson, but more a lesson on creativity and practice.
 It’s an important book that you shouldn’t skip.

-Piano For All isn’t anything like a traditional online piano lesson.
+Piano For All isn’t anything like a traditional piano lesson.
 Yes, it’s eBook-based but it’s got tons of video and audio examples that accompany the written material.

 But it’s also not a traditional approach to teaching – which I love.
 I hated traditional piano lessons for that exact reason – it was boring and I wanted to get right to playing.

 At Deviant Noise, we really prefer self-study courses to private tutors, especially when you’re first starting out on an instrument.
 We’ve reviewed many piano lessons, and can say Piano For All is a decent program.
 But it just can’t overtake my favorite “play by ear” piano lessons – HearAndPlay’s “Secret’s to Playing Piano by Ear.”

 I don’t know how often the material is updated (probably not often – if at all) but that’s since the information is always relevant (and will be for the foreseeable future).
 But in terms of updated styles of playing (i.e. rhythms) I think a lot more could be done.

-But, overall, as you read in our review of piano for all, it will help you become a seasoned pianist regardless of your skill level.
-If you want to learn how to play the piano right away, without wasting any time, get this program!
+But, overall, it will help you become a seasoned pianist regardless of your skill level.
+If you want to learn how to play the piano right away, without wasting any time, consider this program!